 Import is performed using the Import Wizard (File » Import Wizard).
 Select the

 EAGLE Projects and Designs entry to gain access to the EAGLE Import Wizard then click Next.

 The EAGLE Import Wizard will guide you through the steps involved when importing these types of files including:

 You have full control over where the generated Altium NEXUS project(s) and associated documents are to be located by specifying an output directory.

-The proposed output structure is also displayed so you can see exactly what you're getting.
+The proposed output structure is also displayed so you can see exactly what you will be getting with the import.
 If all is as required, proceed with the import by clicking Next.
 If you need to change anything, click the Back button.
 If you want to cancel out of the import, click Cancel.

-Once the import process completes, click Finish in the Wizard to close it.
+Once the import process completes, click Finish in the Import Wizard dialog to close it.
 The result of the import can be seen in the Projects panel and can be summarized as follows:

 *.PrjPcb) is created per EAGLE